veeshanr/veeshanr.github.io/pages/research.md

 **Peer-reviewed research articles:**

+[“Coproduction and the Crafting of Cognitive Institutions during the COVID-19 Pandemic”] [14] (with Pablo Paniagua), *Journal of Institutional Economics*, forthcoming.

 [“A Polycentric Approach for Pandemic Governance: Nested Externalities and Coproduction Challenges”] [13] (with Pablo Paniagua), *Journal of Institutional Economics*, forthcoming.

 [“Perception of Climate Change and the Demand for Weather-Index Microinsurance: Evidence from a Contingent Valuation Survey in Nepal”] [12] (with Wenmei Guo and Alok K. Bohara), *Climate and Development*, forthcoming.